triadibs/E-commerce-Analysis-for-Business-Insights/README.md

 ________________________________________
 4. Challenges and Opportunities:
 -	Challenges:
-    o	A stagnant or declining AOV could impact profit margins if customer acquisition costs rise or operational costs increase. o	Ensuring that rapid customer growth translates into sustainable profitability is critical.
+    -	A stagnant or declining AOV could impact profit margins if customer acquisition costs rise or operational costs increase.
+    -	Ensuring that rapid customer growth translates into sustainable profitability is critical.
 -	Opportunities:
-    o	A large customer base provides opportunities to enhance customer loyalty, drive repeat purchases, and implement strategies to boost AOV. o	Segmentation of the customer base could allow for targeted offers and promotions tailored to specific customer needs.
+    -	A large customer base provides opportunities to enhance customer loyalty, drive repeat purchases, and implement strategies to boost AOV.
+    -	Segmentation of the customer base could allow for targeted offers and promotions tailored to specific customer needs.
 ________________________________________
 5. Recommendations:
     1. Customer Segmentation: Analyze the customer base to identify groups (e.g., new vs. returning customers) and offer tailored products or bundles to boost AOV.